 3.4 Agreement Anniversary, Subscription Period, Renewals, Upgrades, and Returns.

 3.4.1 Agreement Anniversary Date.
-Unless otherwise communicated each VIP membership will generally have a default Anniversary Date that is thirteen months from the date Adobe accepts online enrollment or the last date of signature of the Agreement (“Anniversary Date”).
-Upon the Anniversary Date, a new Subscription Period (as defined below) will begin.
+Unless otherwise communicated, each VIP membership will generally have a default Anniversary Date that is the day thirteen months after the date Adobe accepts online enrollment (“Anniversary Date”).

 3.4.2 Subscription Period.
-Use of subscription Products and any related services is determined by the subscription period (“subscription”), which begins either at the time of the Purchase Authorization if one is created, or if no Purchase Authorization is created, at the time of the order.
-The subscription will end the day prior to the Anniversary Date.
+The initial Subscription Period means the period that begins either at the time of the Purchase Authorization, if one is created, or if no Purchase Authorization is created, at the time of the order and ends the day prior to the Anniversary Date.
+If Member renews, then a renewal Subscription Period will begin on the Anniversary Date.
+Use of subscription Products and any related services (“subscription”) is permitted during the initial and any renewal Subscription Period.
 All subscriptions, including any related services, if applicable, will co-terminate on the day prior to the Anniversary Date.
 Additional information may be found in the Program Guide.

 3.4.3 Subscription Renewals Adobe will use reasonable efforts to notify Member prior to subscription termination.
 Member must renew subscriptions prior to the Anniversary Date in order to ensure uninterrupted use of Product.
 Renewal orders may be placed before the Anniversary Date; however, early renewal does not change the initial Anniversary Date.

 3.5 Upgrade Protection.
-Purchase of the subscription Product(s) includes upgrade entitlement where Member will be entitled to receive the latest generally available version of a Product purchased under the program as long as the Product subscription is paid and active at the time Adobe makes the new version of the Product commercially available.
+Purchase of the subscription Product(s) includes upgrade entitlement, meaning Member will be entitled to receive the latest generally available version of a Product purchased under the program as long as the Product subscription is paid and active at the time Adobe makes the new version of the Product commercially available.

 3.6 Returns.
 Without prejudice to any rights that a Member may have under any consumer laws in the jurisdiction that Member is located, once a Product is installed or accessed, Member cannot return it.
 If Member requests a return prior to installation, Member must return the entire order.
 Member must request the return of Products purchased under the Agreement through the same Reseller that placed the original order with Adobe.
 Subject to any applicable warranty rights, return requests must be made to the Reseller within thirty (30) days of Member’s original Product order date and Adobe must approve all return requests as permitted pursuant to the Program Guide before any return is valid.
 For more information on qualifying returns please refer to the Program Guide.